Commuting to Point Park

 Because Downtown Pittsburgh is a thriving business and cultural destination — with lots of things to do and many advantages for Point Park students — parking options can be tight.
 For students who drive to campus, Point Park has an arrangement with Station Square parking for a discounted monthly parking lease for Point Park students.
 You can park at Station Square, then take a free shuttle (operated by Station Square) from the parking lot to campus.

 To acquire a discounted Station Square monthly parking pass (lease), you must

-- visit the Office of Student Life, first floor Pioneer Hall
+- Visit the Office of Student Life, located on the first floor of Pioneer Hall

-- have the contract signed by Student Life
+- Have the contract signed by the director of student life

 Shuttles leave from the west lot of Station Square (near the hotel) and stop at each intersection of the Boulevard of the Allies from Stanwix Street to Smithfield Street.
 They run Monday–Friday, 7–10 a.m. and 3–7 p.m.

 Parking is available at either the East Lot (closest to the Smithfield Street Bridge) or the West Lot.
 Discounted monthly leases cost around $100 per month.
 Or park there daily for $6 a day if you are in before 10 a.m.

 Of course, there are other places to park in and around Downtown Pittsburgh.